lsinfo3/marklab-website/_pages/about.md

 hero_darken: true
 ---

-Setting up a globally distributed measurement platform, is diffcult and needs the help and support of others.
+Setting up a globally distributed measurement platform, is diffcult and needs the help and support of others.<br>
-**Right now, we need people that host measurement probes, in countries we are not haveing a node in.**
+**Right now, we need people that host measurement probes, in countries we are not having a node in.**

 <!-- Accordion Section -->
 <div class="container">
     <div class="accordion">
         <div class="accordion-header" onclick="toggleAccordion(1)">
-            <span class="has-text-info has-text-weight-bold">01</span> Get in touch
+            <span class="has-text-info has-text-weight-bold">01</span> Contact us
         </div>
         <div class="accordion-content" id="content-1">
-            <p>Send us an email (<a href="mailto:mobileatlas@sba-research.org">mobileatlas@sba-research.org</a>), providing your contact details and the location (city, country) where you could host a measurement probe.</p>
+            <p>Contact us (<a href="mailto:marklab@informatik.uni-wuerzburg.de">marklab@informatik.uni-wuerzburg.de</a>), providing your contact details and the location (city, country) where you could host a measurement node.</p>
         </div>
         <div class="accordion-header" onclick="toggleAccordion(2)">
             <span class="has-text-info has-text-weight-bold">02</span> Host a Measurement Probe
         </div>
         <div class="accordion-content" id="content-2">
-            <p>We will send you a probe device, and you can install it at your location.</p>
+            <p>We will send you a probe device, and you can install it at your location.
+The node connets to our VPN and only performs measurements in the mobile network.</p>
         </div>
         <div class="accordion-header" onclick="toggleAccordion(3)">
             <span class="has-text-info has-text-weight-bold">03</span> Contribute and profit
         </div>